TatyanaLev/EE283HW2/README.md

 ## Week 2 Answers
-In this block (not displayed), you’ll want to state that you are using reticulate.
-Some of you may need to also tell the system where your Python executable is:

-What function does that?

-`library()`
+`library(reticulate)` will load reticulate into R. Then `use_python("/path/to/python3.9")` to point to the desired version of python.
+In my case, I needed to use `Sys.setenv(RETICULATE_PYTHON = "/usr/local/bin/python3.9")` to get rid of some errors.

 What shell command do you use to find your Python path?

-`which python3` and `which -a python python3.9`
+`which python3` and `which -a python python3.9` to get the link to the version 3.9 instead of 3.7, which seems to be my default.

 What does include = FALSE do?